Time to Get Tough: Sales and reception

 A book review from On the Issues written by Jesse Gordon was critical, noting how Trump had flip-flopped on political views from his prior policy book, The America We Deserve.
 Gordon wrote that the book exhibited a swap by Trump on issues from supporting populism to espousing extreme right-wing values.
 He noted the book's purpose was to prepare his potential 2012 bid for president.
 Gordon concluded the book was Trump's way of garnering trust among conservatives.
 On the Issues published a table contrasting how his stated political preferences had changed from 2000, on issues including abortion, gun control, gay rights, tax reform, and health care.
 Carol Felsenthal of Chicago wrote that Trump's verbal style of braggadocio clearly came through in the work.

 Michael Tomasky reviewed the work for The New York Review of Books, and echoed the assessment by On the Issues that it was a political tool for Trump's 2012 presidential aspirations.
-Tomasky observed the book was "comfortably within the standard campaign self-promotion genre" and marketed Trump with a conservative ideology.
+Tomasky observed the book was "comfortably within the standard campaign self-promotion genre" and marketed Trump as having a conservative ideology.
 He pointed out Trump used Regnery Publishing, a conservative book outlet.
 Tomasky wrote Trump's domestic policy proposals were boring.
 Stephan Lee, in a review for Entertainment Weekly, wrote that the book, "reads like a 190-page diatribe against the Obama presidency, illegal immigration, and the people and media outlets who have dared to criticize him."
 Carlos Lozada, nonfiction book critic for The Washington Post, pointed out the timing and purpose of the book.
 Lozada highlighted the contradictory nature of Trump's harsh criticism on the campaign trail for The New York Times, while simultaneously touting the book as a New York Times Best Seller on its cover.
 The Washington Post noted the name change of the book, writing, the 2011 version did not sync with his 2016 new political identity.
 Lozada felt the book's repackaging with minimal changes to content and significant changes to its exterior was a fitting metaphor "for the campaign of a real-estate developer."